One of my favorite places to explore for over the past 30 years is over at the Los Penasquitos Lagoon. Can I take you on tour?

 Do you notice that there are only four cement pilings?
 Because of this, the lagoon being closed off by sand and debris doesn’t happen anymore.

-Due to the very low tide, the tidal flow out to the beach is stronger than usual.
+Due to the very low tide, the tidal flow out to the beach is more vital than usual.

 Fun fact- My husband and I would consistently come out here to Torrey Pines State Beach back in the early 1990’s when we were dating.

 One of our favorite things to do was to go at night with flashlights.
-We would shine the light into the mouth of lagoon looking for Gray Smoothhound sharks and other fish.
+Looking for gray smoothhound sharks, we would shine the light into the mouth of lagoon.
 Their eyes would glow green with the reflection of light.

-Let’s now have a look at the mouth of the lagoon from on top of the bridge on Highway 101.
+Let’s now look at the lagoon’s mouth from on top of the bridge on Highway 101.

 Do you see the metal pole sticking out of the water towards the left?
-That is a monitor that keeps track of the tidal flow that comes in and out of the lagoon.
+That monitor keeps track of the tidal flow in and out of the lagoon.

 North Beach Entrance Parking Lot at Torrey Pines State Beach

-According to the Los Penasquitos Lagoon Foundation and the State Coastal Conservancy, the building of the fully paved North Parking Lot in 1968, considerably altered the lagoons hydrology (water circulation).
+According to the Los Penasquitos Lagoon Foundation and the State Coastal Conservancy, the fully paved North Parking Lot in 1968 altered the lagoons’ hydrology (water circulation).

 Could this lagoon ever catch a break?
-First, off the railroad, then clogged bridge pilings and then finally a cement parking lot.
+First, off the railroad, clogged bridge pilings, and finally a cement parking lot.
 All three structures wreaked havoc on the water circulation!

 Continuing from the North Parking lot and following Carmel Valley Road, there is an unofficial path in which you may view the lagoon from behind a barrier.
 Let’s go!